Yale-LILY/Ascle/wrapper_functions/README.md

 #### Machine Translation:
 We fine-tuned on the [UFAL data](https://ufal.mff.cuni.cz/ufal_medical_corpus) to support more languages, feel free to download the Transformer models [MT5-based](https://huggingface.co/qcz), more models Users can also be found [SciFive-based](https://huggingface.co/irenelizihui/scifive_ufal_MT_en_es/).

+#### Multiple-Choice Question Answering:
+We fine-tuned on the HEAD-QA, MedMCQA datasets, feel free to download the

 ## Troubleshooting 🔧